fastoch/Networking/VLANs2.md

 When setting up VTP, devices will by default belong to **the null domain**.
 For VTP to work, you need to configure and put the devices into a specific VTP domain.
+Only devices within the same VTP domain will be updated with VLAN information.
+A switch can only be configured in a single VTP domain at any given time.

+By default, Cisco switches are in the null domain or "no management" domain, until they receive an advertisement for a domain over a trunk link, or until you manually configure a management domain.

+@12min